MACSIFS/IFS/docs/api.md

 ##### Resource Not Found

-The resource specified by the URL was not found.
+The lecture, comment or rating was not found.
+See error message for details.

 Code: 404